bolt/docs/docs/templates/templates-routes.md

 Bolt has some rules to help you quickly build custom templates for your site.
-If your template is named exactly like the `singular_slug` or `slug` for the contenttype or record it will be automatically used.
+If your template is named exactly like the `singular_slug` or `slug` for the ContentType or record it will be automatically used.

 How does Bolt select what template to use for a given request?
 Unless specified, Bolt will determine the names of these templates automatically via a method we call 'cascading templates'.
 This allows for great flexibility, as well as ease of use.
-Unless you specify anything, pages will get rendered using the basic default templates, but you can refine this in the definition of the contenttypes or even on a per-record basis.
+Unless you specify anything, pages will get rendered using the basic default templates, but you can refine this in the definition of the ContentTypes or even on a per-record basis.
 The rules for selecting a template are as follows.

 ### Selection of a template for an single record page:

-  - If an overview page like `/page/foo-bar` is requested, and the contenttype has a 'templateselect field' and a template is selected for this record, that template will be used.
+  - If an overview page like `/page/foo-bar` is requested, and the ContentType has a 'templateselect field' and a template is selected for this record, that template will be used.
-  - Otherwise, if the contenttype definition has a value for `record_template`, that template will be used.
+  - Otherwise, if the ContentType definition has a value for `record_template`, that template will be used.
   - Otherwise, Bolt will check if a template with a suited name exists.
-For example, if the contenttype's `singular_name` is 'Entry', Bolt will check for an `entry.twig` template.
+For example, if the ContentType's `singular_name` is 'Entry', Bolt will check for an `entry.twig` template.
 If it exists, that template will be used.
   - Otherwise, if `record_template` is set in `config.yml`, that template will be used.